AT-Publishing/website/_strategy/2019-07-20-longterm-investing.md

 layout: strategy
 series: Hodl

-title: "Crypto Investment Strategy: Step By Step Guide"
+title: "Crypto Investment Strategy: Step By Step Guide to Long-Term Holding"
 description: "Full walkthrough with all the basics you need to have down for a sensible mid to long-term cryptocurrency investment strategy.
 With a case in point - XRP. "

 categories: ["trading"]